MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-channels.md

 ## Supported apps in shared channels

+For information about how to prepare your app for shared channels, see [How to open your app to cross-organizational collaboration with Microsoft Teams Connect](https://mybuild.microsoft.com/sessions/4d84d73c-08de-4f56-990b-2a73b2037df1).

 The following apps are supported for use in shared channels.

 - Activity
 - Adobe Acrobat Sign